+The brain consists of 2 hemispheres.
+The right hemisphere controls movement on the left side of the body and the left hemisphere controls movement on the right.
 Therefore, motor impairments on the left side of the body are caused by damage to the right side of the brain, specifically the motor cortex.

-Symptoms of Left Side Cerebral Palsy
+Effects of Hemiplegic Cerebral Palsy

 - Stiff movements